- Bergen County Bar Association (Past Chair, Labor Law Committee)

 Steven Adler Authored Article For ROI-NJ Entitled "Secretly recording work chats: Not cut-and-dried"

 September 4, 2018Thinking of secretly taping someone at work?
 The legality of doing so may not be as cut and dry as you think.
-Steven Adler, Co-Chair of Mandelbaum Barrett's Employment Law Practice explains how times have changed following the #Metoo movement in regards to secretly recording work chats and cautions employers on updating their policies in their employee handbooks.
+Steven Adler, Co-Chair of Mandelbaum Barrett PC's Employment Law Practice explains how times have changed following the #Metoo movement in regards to secretly recording work chats and cautions employers on updating their policies in their employee handbooks.

 Steven Adler Authored Article for New Jersey Law Journal Entitled "The Times They Are a-Changin' for NJ Employers"